dzuluaga/datamodel-to-openapi/README.md

 By following above steps, we've just achieved automation of building of our API based while adhering to the principles of data-driven APIs.
 Trying to do this by hand would be untenable.

 #### References
 - The sample code introduces a few steps that aren't necessarily documented in this readme file.
 It is recommended to check out their documentation.
-For (Swagger-Tools)[https://github.com/apigee-127/swagger-tools] and (Nucleus-Model-Factory)[https://www.npmjs.com/package/nucleus-model-factory] take either the datamodel.json file or the output of datamodel-to-openapi.
+For [Swagger-Tools](https://github.com/apigee-127/swagger-tools) and [Nucleus-Model-Factory](https://www.npmjs.com/package/nucleus-model-factory) take either the datamodel.json file or the output of datamodel-to-openapi.

-- *This framework is based on (data-oriented API principles)[http://apigee.com/about/blog/developer/data-oriented-designs-common-api-problems] introduced by Martin Nally and Marsh Gardiner.
-Also check this (webcast)[http://apigee.com/about/resources/webcasts/pragmatic-rest-next-generation].
+- This framework is based on [data-oriented API principles](http://apigee.com/about/blog/developer/data-oriented-designs-common-api-problems) introduced by Martin Nally and Marsh Gardiner.
+Also check this [webcast](http://apigee.com/about/resources/webcasts/pragmatic-rest-next-generation).

 #### TODO